kamleshbhalui/MADYPG/README.md

   python exec.py
 debug build: -d, non-parallel: -p 0, don't run: -r 0 -- run instead using gdb or similar python exec.py -d -p 0 -r 0

+TODO about yarnmapper.h main entry of method and mainapplication.h for gui/rendering messy

+TODO PBD/Discregrid/GenericParams: cmake download specific tags?

+TODO how to convert a folder of obj seq to bin seq (untested remeshing animations with third parameter)

+TODO about folder structure (data/) maybe separate readme there

+TODO about model structure, pix and strain ... axes.txt show where created and where loaded